docktermj/pine-trace-at-binks-forest/docs/20221008-october-feast/README.md

 - **Who:** Families of Pine Trace at Bink's Forest
 - **What:** A block party
 - **Where:** Near "Tot lot" on west end of Pine Trace development
-- **When:** Saturday, October 8, 2022 Starting at 4:00pm.
-Food served at 5:00pm.
+- **When:** Saturday, October 22, 2022 Starting at 2:00pm.
+Food served at 3:00pm.
 - **Why:** A time to meet your neighbors

 ## Details

 Some of your neighbors have banded together to put together a block party.
-Come join us for food, beverage, and conversation.
+Bring your family and join us for food, beverage, and conversation.
 This is a free event.

 The plan is to serve the following:  pulled pork sandwiches, brisket, hot dogs,